corneliusio/gulp-once/README.md

 *[string]*: Whatever you would want passed to [`crypto.createHash()`](https://nodejs.org/api/crypto.html#crypto_crypto_createhash_algorithm) Default: `'sha1'`

 #### `options.file`
 *[string|boolean]*: Path to file to persist data as JSON between Gulp runs.
-Is useful for retaining file details if Gulp exits unexpectedly and you have to restart, if you fun tasks manually (i.e. You don't `gulp.watch()` files), or to just not run unnecessary actions between work sessions.
+Is useful for retaining file details if Gulp exits unexpectedly and you have to restart, if you run tasks manually (i.e. You don't `gulp.watch()` files), or to just not run unnecessary actions between work sessions.
 Also allows you to easily "cache bust" for specific files easily if you are so inclined.
 Can be set to `false` to store data in memory, this effectively turns off persistance as a file will not be created/updated with any file changes.
 Default: `'.checksums'`

 ```js
     gulp.src('src/img/*')